sunithakarthikeyan/mod-mongo-persistor/README.md

     }

 Where:
+* `db` is the name of Mongo DB where the collection resides.
+Setting this overrides the default db and writes to the given db.
+The field is optional.
 * `collection` is the name of the MongoDB collection that you wish to save the document in.
 This field is mandatory.

 An example would be:

     {
+        "db" : "customer1",
         "action": "update",
         "collection": "users",
         "criteria": {